About This Chapter

 20. Cohesion in Water: Definition & Example

 Cohesion in water is the property that makes water molecules attracted to one another.
-Learn more about why this happens and quiz yourself at the end of the video.
+Learn more about why this happens and quiz yourself at the end of the lesson.

 21. Osmosis: Definition & Examples